Topic display: Change Quick Links style and/or add header

 Change the background color and borders

 We've also tweaked the background color and the borders slightly in our example.
-You certainly don't have to do that, but here's the Custom CSS we added to Settings > Style to achieve that look:
+Here's the Custom CSS we added to Customize > Style (HTML & CSS) to achieve that look:

 /* Change background color and borders */